jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 However, the end result for Educational
-Services was the same: It helped criminals pay off their student loans rather rapidly.Figure 59\.
-Top patterns in Educational Services industry breaches95Certainly less computationally intensive for forgoing the encryption.
-Who knew threat actors alsocared about the environment?2024 DBIR Industries61Financial and
+Services was the same: It helped criminals pay off their student loans rather rapidly.
+Figure 59\.
+Top patterns in Educational Services industry breaches 95Certainly less computationally intensive for forgoing the encryption.
+Who knew threat actors also cared about the environment?
-Insurance NS
-C
-A2
+62
+Figure 60\.
+Top patterns in Financial and Insurance industry breaches Frequency
+3,348 incidents,
+1,115 with confirmed
+data disclosure
+Top patterns
+System Intrusion,
+Miscellaneous Errors
+and Social
+Engineering
+represent 78% of
+breaches
+Threat actors
+External (69%),
+Internal (31%)
+(breaches)
+Actor motives
+Financial (95%),
+Espionage (5%)
+(breaches)
+Data
+compromised
+Personal (75%),
+Other (30%),
+Bank (27%),
+Credentials (22%)
+(breaches)
+What is the
+same?
+Miscellaneous Errors
+continue to plague
+this industry.
+As it did
+last year, Misdelivery
+presents an ongoing
+challenge for this
+sector.
+Summary
+System Intrusion has overtaken
+Miscellaneous Errors and Basic Web
+Application Attacks as the primary threat in Financial and Insurance this year, indicating a shift toward more complex attacks, accompanied by a rise in Social Engineering.
+Increased visibility into the Europe, Middle East and Africa (EMEA) region shows us that
+Ransomware attacks are alive and well there as well.
-5IHigh as a
+High as a
+Georgia pine
-Georgia pineIf our dataset is any indicator, interest rates and premiums arent the only things rising in the Financial and Insurance industry.
+If our dataset is any indicator, interest rates and premiums arent the only things rising in the Financial and Insurance industry.
 The System Intrusion pattern,